Ready for metric batch planning

 - When the mead clears, bottle and enjoy.
 Most batches are ready to drink after 2-3 months.

-This prototype does not estimate pH; plan to measure it with a calibrated meter or narrow-range strips.
+This calculator does not estimate pH; measure pH with a calibrated meter or narrow-range strips.